cedana/cedana/docs/get-started/health.md

 ## Health checks

-The daemon can be health checked to ensure it fully supports the system and is ready to accept requests.
+Cedana can be health checked to ensure it fully supports the system and is ready to accept requests.

 ### Basic